Everything you need to know about government housing

 Community Residential Units and Housing Programme (CRU)

-This housing programme is also aimed at households who earn less than R3,500 per month.
+This housing programme is aimed at households who earn between R800 and R3,500 per month.
 CRU housing units are for rent and not for sale.
 This project is aimed at refurbishing inner-city buildings and hostels.

 The municipality will charge you rent to cover the municipal rates of the house.